 Jamaica Association for the Deaf

-The Jamaica Association for the Deaf (JAD) is a non- profit organization established in 1938.
+The Jamaica Association for the Deaf (JAD) is a non- profit organisation established in 1938.
 It is guided by the philosophy that envisions “A Jamaica in which Deaf persons are empowered to fully participate in nation building”.
 They achieve this through the provision of education, hearing rehabilitation and human services for the advancement of Deaf and Hard of Hearing persons.
-The main objectives of this service contract include: 1) the development of a volunteer programme and policy to support the long-term engagement of volunteers within the JAD system throughout 2018 and 2) the delivery of capacity development training of 20 young people (10 deaf and 10 hard of hearing) to cultivate inclusive thinking and volunteerism for long-term personal and professional development throughout 2018.
+The main objectives of this service contract were: the development of a volunteer programme and policy to support the long-term engagement of volunteers within the JAD system throughout 2018 and the delivery of capacity development training of 20 young people (10 deaf and 10 hard of hearing) to cultivate inclusive thinking and volunteerism for long-term personal and professional development throughout 2018.

 United and Strong